Advanced-Command-Handler/Advanced-Command-Handler/README.md

 # Logger Class

-`Logger` is a class in the `utils` folder to helps you creating logs.
+`Logger` is a class in the `utils` folder to help you logging things.
 It has multiple **static** methods :

 | Name                                                      | Description                                                                                                                                         | Color              |